sne11ius/furbnicator/README.md

 ### Bitbucket

-The bitbucket module can index repositories from a single bitbucket server installation.
+The bitbucket server module can index repositories from bitbucket.org.
 Especially handy if you regularly need to browse or clone repositories.
 If you work with a single repo most of the time, this module might not help you very much.

 #### Tasks